zz9980/project4/README.md

 BUTTONS:
 -------
 Add the following buttons (to do the following, when clicked):
-* CUE:        Draw a white ring around the ball that is closest to the cue ball, and display the number of that ball in a message that is in the same color as that ball.
+* CLOSEST:        Draw a white ring around the ball that is closest to the cue ball, and display the number of that ball in a message that is in the same color as that ball.

 * ALL:        Display a list showing each ball number, its (x,y) coordinates, and its distance from the cue ball.